Integrated Evidence-Based Practices

 Under the CBT Umbrella

 There are several Evidence-based concepts and methods that have very recently and significantly influenced the implementation of Evidence-based practices for certain mental health conditions.
 For example, Craske’s (2008, 2014) influential work using the Inhibitory Learning Model with anxiety disorders and exposure based methods, demonstrates that a person’s old ways of thinking, feeling, and behaving are never eliminated or extinguished, but can become less relevant or utilized.
 DuFrene, & Wilson (2012) and Donovan, Ingalsbe, Benbow, Daley, (2013) , have also reflected this conception, but using different terms.
-For example, 12 Step principles and methods assume the position that a person’s SUD is never fully in remission (e.g. no thoughts, cravings, or urges to use), and by continually creating perpetual change, new behaviors, and new learning the disorder and a relapse can impeded.
+For example, 12 Step principles and methods assume the position that a person’s SUD is never fully in remission (e.g. no thoughts, cravings, or urges to use), and by continually creating perpetual change, new behaviors, and new learning the disorder and a relapse can be arrested.
 Miller and Rollnick (2013) also agree that in order to avoid relapse, old behaviors and ways of thinking, or the return to what they call the “Pre-contemplative” stage of change, ongoing maintenance of behavioral and cognitive change is needed to sustain goals.

 Complete abstinence, as described by 12 Step Programs could be called a form of exposure therapy to a person’s uncomfortable thoughts, feelings, and old learning, but with the key elements of response/ritual prevention (e.g. using drugs of alcohol) and with the understanding that these will return, but perhaps could be made tolerable .